-Early NHL great Newsy Lalonde scored six goals, on Jan.
+Early NHL great Newsy Lalonde scored six goals on Jan.
 10, 1920, to lead the Montreal Canadiens to a 14-7 win over the Toronto St. Pats.
-The 21 total goals would remain as the most scored in an NHL game until 1985.
+The 21 total goals remained as the most scored in an NHL game until 1985.

 On Jan.
 10, 1996, the Canadiens became the first team in NHL history to play 5,000 regular-season games.
 Their milestone game ended in a 2-2 tie with the visiting Vancouver Canucks.

-Sheldon Souray had a goal and five assists, on Jan.
+Sheldon Souray had a goal and five assists on Jan.
 10, 2004, in the Habs’ 8-0 beating of the Pittsburgh Penguins.
-His six points set a new team record for points by a defenseman in a single game.
-The previous record of five points was shared by Doug Harvey and Lyle Odelein.
+His six points set a new single-game team record for points by a defenseman.
+Doug Harvey and Lyle Odelein shared the previous record of five points.

 A Busy Day in Boston

-Johnny Bucyk became the first member of the Bruins to score 500 goals, on Jan.
-10, 1976, in a 3-2 win the visiting Oakland Seals.
+Johnny Bucyk became the first member of the Bruins to score 500 goals on Jan.
+10, 1976, in a 3-2 win over the visiting Oakland Seals.

 On Jan.
 10, 1980, Jean Ratelle picked up two assists to give him 1,200 career NHL points as the Bruins lost 7-4 to the St. Louis Blues.
 He became the eighth player in NHL history to hit this milestone.
 The first 817 of those points came during his 16 seasons with the Rangers.